Chromium99/Planterbox/docs/Research and Analysis of Existing Technologies/Research and Analysis of Existing Technologies.md

   - Development of a growth tracking system and gardening recommendations.

   Limitations:
   - Mainly focusing on common house plant species.
+  - Potential to run into financial complications when the app is deployed
+  - Ability to chart and document growth stages

 # 2. Project Division into Subtasks